karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

     workingDirectory: '$(System.DefaultWorkingDirectory)'
 ```

-Create the ECR repository if it doesn't exist, when creating the ECR repository it is very important setting the attribute ``scanOnPush=true``.
+- Create the ECR repository if it doesn't exist.

+When creating the ECR repository it is very important setting the attribute ``scanOnPush=true``.
 If ``scanOnPush`` is enabled, images are scanned after being pushed to a repository.
 If ``scanOnPush`` is disabled on a repository, then you must manually start each image scan to get the scan results.

 ```yaml